Patrimony of Saint Peter: Patrimonial possessions of the Church of Rome

 Wealthy families of the Roman nobility followed Constantine's example.
 Their memory frequently survived, after the families themselves became extinct, in the names of the properties they once presented to the Roman See.
-During his reign, Pope Sylvester became the owner of properties in Italy, Sicily, Antiochia, Asia Minor, in the area of Hippo in North Africa, Armenia, and Mesopotamia.
+During his reign, Pope Sylvester became the owner of properties in Italy, Sicily, Antioch, Asia Minor, in the region around Hippo in Numidia, Armenia, and Upper Mesopotamia.
 The donation of large estates ceased about 600 AD.
 The Byzantine emperors preferred the patriarchate of Constantinople, and were less liberal in their gifts.
 The wars with the Lombards likewise had an unfavourable effect, and few families were still in a position to bequeath large estates.

-Apart from a number of scattered possessions in Dalmatia, and southern Gaul, the patrimonies were naturally for the most part situated in Italy and on the adjacent islands.
-Lands in Dalmatia and Illyricum were lost during the Avar and Slavic invasions.
-The most valuable and extensive possessions were those in Sicily, about Syracuse and Palermo.
+Apart from a number of scattered possessions in Dalmatia and southern Gaul, the patrimonies were naturally for the most part situated in Italy and on the adjacent islands.
+Lands in Dalmatia were lost during the Avar and Slavic invasions.
+The most valuable and extensive possessions were those in Sicily, around Syracuse and Palermo.
 The revenues from these properties in Sicily and Lower Italy were estimated at three and one-half talents of gold in the eighth century, when Byzantine Emperor Leo the Isaurian confiscated them.

 But the patrimonies in the vicinity of Rome (the successors to the classical latifundia in the Ager Romanus), which had begun to form in the 7th century, were the most numerous.
 Most of the remote patrimonies were lost in the eighth century, so the patrimonia around Rome began to be managed with especial care, headed up by deacons directly subordinate to the pope.
-Other Italian patrimonies included the Neapolitan with the Island of Capri, that of Gaeta, the Tuscan, the Patrimonium Tiburtinum in the vicinity of Tivoli, estates about Otranto, Osimo, Ancona, Umana, estates near Ravenna and Genoa and lastly properties in Istria, Sardinia and Corsica.
+Other Italian patrimonies included the Neapolitan with the island of Capri, that of Gaeta, the Tuscan, the Patrimonium Tiburtinum in the vicinity of Tivoli, estates around Otranto, Osimo, Ancona, Umana, estates near Ravenna and Genoa, and lastly properties in Istria, Sardinia and Corsica.

 Revenues from the patrimonies were used for administration, to maintain and build churches, to equip convents, run the papal household and support the clergy, but also to a great extent to relieve public and private want.
 In administering the Patrimony of St. Peter, Pope Gregory (540-604) showed a considerable grasp of detail and administrative capacity.
 In anticipation of a threatened corn shortage, Gregory filled the granaries of Rome with the harvests of Egypt and Sicily.
 Numerous poorhouses, hospitals, orphanages and hospices for pilgrims were maintained out of the revenues of the patrimonies.
 Gregory also spent large sums ransoming captives from the Lombards, and commended one of the bishops for breaking up and selling church plate for that purpose.